codeceptjs/CodeceptJS/docs/acceptance.md

 I.see('Welcome, John');
 ```

 This is how we can check that login form of a simple web application works.
-At first we opened `/login` page, then filled forms and in the end we saw the greetings text.
+At first we opened the `/login` page, then filled in form fields, clicked a button, and in the end we check that we saw the greeting text.

 ## Locating Element